-Taking Attendance and Remote Teaching Using Google Classroom.
+How-To: Taking Attendance and Remote Teaching Using Google Classroom

 Due to many schools closing across the world, remote teaching is the best way to maintain our students education.
-It is essential that they have a continued education programme.
+It is essential that they have a continued education program.

 Remote teaching is going to be the reality for many teachers and students in the coming weeks or months.